nytimes/react-tracking/README.md

 }
 ```

-The `useTracking` hook returns an object with this same shape.
+The `useTracking` hook returns an object with this same shape, plus a `Track` wrapper that can be used to pass contextual data to child components (more information about this can be found [below](https://github.com/nytimes/react-tracking#usage-with-react-hooks)).

 ### Usage as a Decorator